Outpatient Mental Health (OPMH)

 Jill is a licensed marriage and Family Therapist with an undergraduate degree from St. Cloud State University in Psychology and graduate degree from St. Mary’s University in Marriage and Family Therapy.
 In addition to all other ages, Jill is certified to work with the birth to five population and completed the Play Therapy program through Capella University.
 She has her Prepare/Enrich Certification and experience facilitating adult and teen DBT groups.
 Jill has experience working with children, adolescents, and adults in individual, couples, and family therapy both in residential settings, in home, and outpatient settings.

-Denae is a clinical trainee who is in the process of becoming licensed as a psychologist.
-She completed her Master’s and Doctoral Degrees in Counseling Psychology from Saint Mary’s University.
+Denae is a licensed psychologist with Masters and Doctoral Degrees in Counseling Psychology from Saint Mary’s University in Minneapolis, MN.
 Denae’s areas of clinical interest include life transitions, self-esteem/identity issues, relationship problems, ADHD, trauma, personality disorders, eating disorders, and body image issues.
 Denae has been trained in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and is working towards certification in TF-CBT.
-She is also currently attending training in EMDR.
+She has also received training in EMDR and is working towards certification in EMDR.
 Denae utilizes an integrative and person-centered approach to therapy, utilizing cognitive and dialectical behavior therapies, mindfulness, motivational interviewing and evidenced-based trauma therapies, as well as focuses on client’s values and strengths.

 Steven Loos- Psy.D, LP